 - Hold a referral contest where the person who refers the most business to you wins something they deem valuable.

 - Everyone loves free stuff!
-Free is fun so if at all possible, let them sample your goods and services.
-This will give them first-hand experience and most likely will encourage them to speak more favorably of you, more often.
+Free is fun, so let them sample your goods and services if possible; this will give them first-hand experience and will most likely encourage them to speak more favorably of you.

-Are you taking advantage of the right networking opportunities that are best suited for you?
+- Are you taking advantage of the right networking opportunities best suited for you?

-Are you consciously and continually making an effort to identify and nurture the networking rock stars in your network?
+- Are you consciously and continually trying to identify and nurture the networking rock stars in your network?